wvolkers/Ai-FindMyPhoto/README.md

 <hr>

 Matplot-grid with comparison results.
-"Known" faces are displayed in the top-row from left to right, faces that are found in the photo are displayed on the left from top to bottom.
+"Known" faces are displayed in the top-row from left-to-right.
+Faces that are found in the photo are displayed from top-to-bottom.
 Best confidence is marked green, acceptable confidence is marked yellow.
+Detection of "face features" like eyes and nose are used by DeepFace to align the face (rotate) for better matching results.
+This is best visible for "face0" in below picture.

 <img src="example_1_match.jpg" width="700" title="Matplot-grid with comparison results" />